tahsrz/sunset-pulse/README.md

 What It Does

-Jamie is an AI assistant that actually knows your neighborhoods.
-Not generic ChatGPT answers—real context pulled from local business data, market analytics, and your own brand.
+Jamie is an AI assistant that actually knows real context pulled from local business data, market analytics, and your own brand.

 One dashboard shows you: